richardschoen/scottklementstuff/README.md

 # Scott Klement Stuff
-This repo is a place to make available Scott Klement's libraries and samples.
+10/28/2024 - This repo is a place to make available Scott Klement's libraries and samples.

-10/28/2024 - This is only meant to ba a backup site as Scott's domain has gone offline entirely.
+❗ This is only meant to ba backup site as Scott's domain has gone offline entirely.

 Not sure for how long.

 # List of IBM i Utility Files
 CSVutil.zip - CSV Utility